How Trade Credit Insurance Can Help Manufactures Thrive in the New Normal

 - Stable supply chain

-Manufacturing companies also have obligations to the suppliers.
+Manufacturing companies also have obligation to the suppliers.
 Structuring a supply chain finance facility could be beneficial for managing liquidity in this area.
 By utilising an insurer and a banking or financing partner, the facility could manage the manufacturing company’s credentials and making direct payments to suppliers.
 On top of this, it could provide cash-flow for expected payments, helping the manufacturer maintain liquidity.

 By focusing on a solution-driven approach to the three key liquidity risk areas of receivables, supply, and debt obligations, a strong and robust financial system can be created for a manufacturing company that will allow it to seize opportunities and build a thrive future.